JDanielSecOps/Watch-Operations/readme.md

 │   ├── components                                  -> consists of the components related
 │   │   ├── About                                      to each page  where each folder consists │   │   │   ├── loading.tsx                            of a tsx file consisting of the implementation along
-│   │   │   └── page.tsx                               with the stylingrelated to the
+│   │   │   └── page.tsx                               with the styling related to the
 │   │   ├── about-page                                 component
 │   │   │   └── card component
 │   │   │       ├── card-component.module.scss